|

 Partner countries, focal countries

-Australia, Brazil, India, Indonesia, Japan, Russia, South Africa, Sri Lanka, Suriname and the United States.
+Australia, Brazil, India, Indonesia, Japan, Russia, South Africa, Sri Lanka, Suriname, Ukraine and the United States.

 Yet, in this policy period, we will also cooperate with the other priority countries of the Dutch government’s international cultural policy: Belgium, China, Germany, Egypt, France, Hungary, Italy, Morocco, Poland, Spain, Turkey, the United Kingdom and South Korea.